Geography and Environmental Studies Department

-Geography invites critical and creative thinking about our impact on the Earth, the equal distribution of resources, and sustainable living across the globe.
-Our programs cover social, cultural, economic, and natural science topics including landscape analysis, water resources, fire management, landscape ecology and biogeography, ecological restoration, climatology, and climate change.
-In July 2024 the Department of Geography and Planning will reallign its curriculum to the new options of Landscape Studies and Environmental Studies.
-And then our new department name will be official!
+Geography invites critical and creative thinking about our impact on Earth, the equal distribution of resources, and sustainable living across the globe.
+Our programs cover social, cultural, economic, and natural science topics including landscape analysis, water resources, fire management, landscape ecology and biogeography, ecological restoration and resilience, climatology, and climate change.
+In July 2024 the Department of Geography and Environmental Studies realligned its curriculum to the new options of Landscape Studies and Environmental Studies.
+Click on the globe "Majors" icon, below, to explore our solutions-driven academic program for 2025-2026.

-What it's like being a Geography & Planning Student at California State University, Chico
+What it's like being a Geography and Environmental Studies Student at California State University, Chico

 Our students create the world they want to see.
 Here's how: